zrdzn/ij-daily-bible/README.md

 ## ij-daily-bible

 Heavily inspired by [gajic](https://nonunknown.itch.io/gajic) and made out of boredom to try out IntellIJ Plugin API.
+Verses are being taken from [Verse of the Day](https://www.verseoftheday.com/).

 ![](img/preview.png)